Lugano, Switzerland

 fee CHF 700

-The focus of this workshop is on tools dealing with many variables (multivariate analysis): building models with several variables and reducing complexity (data reduction).
+The focus of this workshop is to introduce tools dealing with many variables (multivariate analysis): building models with several variables and reducing complexity (data reduction).
 The focus is methodological, conceptual and practical, oriented towards the application of these tools to typical analysis problems in social research.
-Statistical tools are only useful and meaningful when they serve a research project based on a well-defined theoretical framework (research question, research design, hypotheses) and good-quality data.
+Statistical tools are only useful and meaningful when they serve a research project, based on a well-defined theoretical framework (research question, research design, hypotheses) and good quality data.

 At the end of the workshop, active participants should be able to